MtkN1/rye-devcontainer-template/README.md

 ## Usage

-The following command will download the Dev Container files of this template to the current directory.
+The following command will download the `.devcontainer` folder of this template to the current directory.

 ```bash
 curl -sSL https://github.com/MtkN1/rye-devcontainer-template/releases/latest/download/artifact.tar.gz | tar -xz